-- Decoupling fork and exec lets you do anything to the child's process environment without adding it to the CreateProcess API. - int ppid = getpid(); // Remember parent's pid - fork(); // create a child - if(getpid() != ppid) { // child continues here - // Do anything (unmap memory, close net connections...) exec("program", argc, argv0, argv1, ...);
+Decoupling fork and exec lets you do anything to the child's process environment without adding it to the CreateProcess API.

+'''

+int ppid = getpid(); // Remember parent's pid

+fork(); // create a child

+if(getpid() != ppid) { // child continues here

+// Do anything (unmap memory, close net connections...)

+exec("program", argc, argv0, argv1, ...);

+'''

-- fork() creates a child process that inherits: - identical copy of all parent's variables & memory, registers - Parent and child execute at the same point after fork() returns: - by convention, for the child, fork() returns 0 - by convention, for the parent, fork() returns the process # of child - > fork() return code a convenience, could always use getpid()
+- fork() creates a child process that inherits: - identical copy of all parent's variables & memory - identical copy of all parent's CPU registers (except one) - Parent and child execute at the same point after fork() returns: - by convention, for the child, fork() returns 0 - by convention, for the parent, fork() returns the process identifier of the child - fork() return code a convenience, could always use getpid()